Luncaaa/Tag-Game-MC/README.md

 ## How to compile
 The plugin is compiled using Gradle 8.9 and Java 16.
-Build the jar running the Gradle task "jar"
+Build the jar running the Gradle task "build"